tfgg/yournextmep/_candidates/eu2014/engdem/clive-lavelle.md

 person: clive-lavelle
 region: south-west
 party: engdem
-title: South West - English Democrats - Clive Lavelle
+title: Clive Lavelle is running for MEP in South West for the English Democrats
 incumbent: false
 ---